 - States that allow juvenile life without parole

-*Note – Some states such as California have a Life Without Parole which means spending the rest of a person’s natural life in prison.
+*Note – Many states have a Life Without Parole which means spending the rest of a person’s natural life in prison.

 What is the length of a life sentence?

 Each state has a different length for different crimes.
 Usually, the more severe crime committed, the longer the definition of life imprisonment is.
 Crimes such as first-degree murder, human trafficking, sexual assault of a minor, and other violent crimes can all result in the most severe life sentences.

 This means that the length of a life sentence can vary from 2-99+ years in the United States.
 Skip ahead to our state-by-state overview to see precisely how long a life sentence can be in your jurisdiction.

 A judge can choose to give concurrent or consecutive life sentences.

 You might ask why they would bother convicting someone with multiple concurrent life sentences?

 The most common reason a judge will give multiple life sentences is that it reduces the chance of appeal.
 For example, if there are multiple victims from one incident, the judge will likely assign concurrent life sentences so that even if one of the cases is lost in appeal, the other life sentence will still hold up.

 Additionally, consecutive life sentences are used when the judge wants to punish the defendant more severely.
 This increases the amount of time that must be served without the possibility of parole while also reducing the chance of one case being lost in appeal.